mltframework/mlt_web/plugins/ConsumerAvformat.md

 * independent_segments
 * iframes_only

-### use_localtime

-description:
-set filename expansion with strftime at segment creation(will be deprecated) (hls)
-type: string
-readonly: no
-required: no

 ### strftime

 description:
 set filename expansion with strftime at segment creation (hls)
-type: string
-readonly: no
-required: no

-### use_localtime_mkdir

-description:
-create last directory component in strftime-generated filename(will be deprecated) (hls)
 type: string
 readonly: no
 required: no